 What are the steps to deep frying a turkey?

 Usually, turkey deep fryers have lines seen on their side that indicate the proper amount of oil you should pour into, depending on the size of the meat.

-The directions for deep frying a turkey aren’t long, but each step is crucial as every single variable can make or break the result of your turkey.
+The directions for deep frying a turkey aren’t long, but each step is crucial as every single part can make or break the result of your turkey.
 Each guideline should be taken with caution, especially since there’s hot oil involved in the process.

 To begin with, pour the correct amount of oil needed in the fryer.
 Make sure that the oil used is enough to completely cover the turkey once it’s placed inside.

 Let’s Get Started with How to Deep Fry a Turkey Step by Step

 Make sure the drain valve is in the “off “position and safety cap is properly mounted.

 Give the turkey a warm water bath (immerse it in a container of water to remove ice crystals or cold pockets.
 Pat the turkey dry with paper towels to get rid of excess water.